wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * Measure overall efficiency: Measure the business output of the workload and the costs associated with delivery.
 Use this data to understand the gains you make from increasing output, increasing functionality, and reducing cost.

-   * Stop spending money on undifferentiated heavy lifting: AWS does the heavy lifting of data center operations like racking, stacking, and powering servers.
-It also removes the operational burden of managing operating systems and applications with managed services.
+   * Stop spending money on undifferentiated "heavy lifting" of data center operations like racking, stacking, and powering servers.
+AWS also removes the operational burden of managing operating systems and applications with managed services.
 This allows you to focus on your customers and business projects rather than on IT infrastructure.

    * Analyze and attribute expenditure: The cloud makes it easier to accurately identify the cost and usage of workloads, which then allows transparent attribution of IT costs to revenue streams and individual workload owners.
 This helps measure return on investment (ROI) and gives workload owners an opportunity to optimize their resources and reduce costs.